saleor/saleor/docs/orders.rst

 Order status is deduced based on statuses of its delivery groups.
 There are two possible statuses:

 - ``OPEN``
     There is at least one delivery group with the ``NEW`` status.
-An an action by a shop operator is required to continue order processing.
+An action by a shop operator is required to continue order processing.

 - ``CLOSED``
     There are no delivery groups with the ``NEW`` status.
 Order doesn't require further actions by a shop operator.